gauggelb/Officebarista/hardware/README.md

-# Officebarista
+# Office Barista Hardware
-The Hardware for this project is based on a Raspberry Pi Zero W with a MFRC522 RFID-Reader and the VL53L0X Time of Flight sensor.
-The scripts are realized in python and the Case is designed in Fusion 360.
+The main components to implement the hardware features for this project are a Raspberry Pi Zero W with a MFRC522 RFID-Reader and the VL53L0X Time of Flight sensor.
+The scripts are realized in python and the case is designed in Autodesk Fusion 360.

-## Layout from the Hardware settings
+## Hardware Circuit
 ![](README/hardware_layout.png)

-The Time of Flight Sensor is used to measure the distance and to find out if a cup is under the coffee machine and if it is full.
+The Time of Flight sensor is used to find out if a coffee mug is placed under the coffee machine and if it is full or empty.
-If a user wants to order a coffee directly at the coffee machine and can not order via Google Home or the app, then he have to hold his RFID card to the reader in order to let a coffee out of the coffee machine.
+If a user wants to order a coffee directly at the coffee machine and can not order via Google Home or the Office Barista app, then he has to register himself with his company RFID card in order to begin the brewing process.

 ## Basestation
-The basestation is working with a Raspberry Pi zero W mounted on Raspbian.
+The basestation is built with the Raspberry Pi Zero W with basic Raspbian installed.

 ### Used Components: